ATH42/dyssy-blog/src/content/blog/01-introduction.md

 ## The Passion Ignited

 It's incredible how a single question can be a catalyst for transformation.
 From that moment, I plunged into learning Unity, exploring C#, and establishing a presence on various platforms - Kofi, YouTube, a blog, Twitch - seeking to document this newfound journey.

+I want to emphasize that setting up those platforms and social media was more random than knowing what their exact purpose should be or evolve into.
+I guess I will paint a clearer picture for myself as I go.
+Perhaps I will drop some of them or even expand on them for reasons that are not clear to me at this point in time.

-It's been a whirlwind of excitement and uncertainty.
+It’s been a whirlwind of excitement and uncertainty.

 ## The Self-Doubt Within